 The same year, many other aggregators emerged on the scene.
 The website 3BlueDudes.com documented at least 45 different hobbyists in 2008.
 One site rapidly emerged as the most popular: FiveThirtyEight.
 Created by sabermetrician Nate Silver, FiveThirtyEight arose from his efforts at the liberal weblog DailyKos.
 Silver initially attracted attention for his analysis of the Democratic nomination contest between Hillary Clinton and Barack Obama.
-In the general election season, Silver provided a continuous feed of news and lively commentary, as well as a prediction of the November outcome based on a mix of econometric assumptions and polling data.
+In the general election season, Silver provided a continuous feed of news and lively commentary, as well as a prediction of the November outcome based on a mix of economic, political, and demographic assumptions ("fundamentals") along with the polling data.
 FiveThirtyEight was later licensed to the New York Times from 2010 to 2012, becoming a major driver of traffic to the Times website (Tracy, 2012).

-In the academic sector, econometric and polling data have both been used to study Presidential campaigns.
+In the academic sector, fundamentals and polling data have long been used to study Presidential campaigns.
 Most academic research has focused on time scales of months or longer, usually concentrating on explaining outcomes after the election, or on making a prediction before the general election campaign has begun.
 Predictions are usually done in the spirit of testing provisional models which then are subject to change (for review see Lewis-Beck and Tien, 2008; Abramowitz, 2008; Jones, 2008; and articles in the current issue of the International Journal of Forecasting).
+In short, such models engage in asking why elections turn out as they do.